-All deposits in the Hiré and Bonikro licences were known resources or prospects at the time Allied took control of the exploitation leases.
-Allied's exploration initially focused on near mine opportunities, and is now expanding to the rest of the land package mainly around the Agbalé and Oumé prospects (formerly known as Dougbafla).
+All targets in the Hiré and Bonikro licences were known resources or prospects at the time Allied took control of the exploitation leases.
+Allied's exploration initially focused on near mine opportunities and is now expanding to the rest of the land package mainly around the Agbalé and Oumé prospects (formerly known as Dougbafla).

-Ongoing drilling successes at Agbalé and Oumé (also known as the Dougbafla prospects) have led to a 28% increase in Measured and Indicated Mineral Resources compared to the 2022 year end statement, now totaling 1.4 million ounces of gold in 32.8 million tonnes at a grade of 1.32 g/t.
-Despite a decrease in Mineral Reserves by 74,000 ounces to 0.6 million ounces contained in 13.7 million tonnes at a grade of 1.30 g/t, the Company managed to partially offset depletion given 2023 production of 99,409 ounces.
-This reflects the exploration strategy to increase total Mineral Resources at Oumé to better define the deposit boundaries before stepping up infill-drilling.
-Exploration drilling continues at Oumé, including advanced resource drilling at Oumé West and North.
-Additionally, Allied is conducting resource drilling at Akissi-So and scout drilling at Agbalé in the Hiré area, with the purpose of expanding the mineral inventory.
-Agbalé ore is planned to be transported to Agbaou due to its metallurgy and shorter haulage distances.
+Ongoing drilling at Oumé (also known as the Dougbafla prospects) have led to an 88% increase in Measured and Indicated Mineral Resources compared to the 2023 year end statement, now totaling 585,000 ounces of gold in 15.6 million tonnes at a grade of 1.17 g/t.
+This reflects the exploration strategy to advance the conversion of Inferred Resources at Oumé to better define the mineralization controls and model, in anticipation of the engineering studies to advance the project.
+Drilling activities continue at Oumé, including extensional drilling at Oumé West and North.
+Additionally, Allied is conducting drilling of targets in the Hiré area, with the purpose of expanding the mineral inventory.

 These efforts are part of a broader strategy to extend the strategic mine life in Côte d'Ivoire to over 10 years, aiming for annual production of 180,000-200,000 gold ounces at reduced costs.
-To support this aim, \$10.5 million is allocated for total exploration spending at Bonikro in 2024.
+To support this aim, \$6 million is allocated for total exploration spending at Bonikro in 2025.